TobleMiner/blinkekatze-firmware/README.md

 As an alternative BQStudio and an EV2400 or similar interface can be used for programming via I2C connector J3.

+## Supported batteries

+Currently Blinkekatzen come with only one battery gauge profile.
+This profile has been built for Samsung INR18650-35E LiIon cells.
+If another type is to be used with Blinkekatzen it is recommended to add a profile for that specific battery type through TI BQStudio.
+If this step is omitted runtime and remaining capacity estimations will be significantly off.

 # Dependencies

 The Blinkekatze firmware is based on the esp-idf development framework.